 |Other Names||Cocker Spaniel (America), Cocker, Merry Cocker|

-These curly-headed fellows are bursting with energy, and so need lots of playtime, exercise and mental stimulation too.
-But because of the way these dogs have been bred (to retrieve), they make very well-mannered and polite pets, and are relatively easy to train.
-These doggies can be fairly yappy at times, as they will bark at almost for anything virtually any reason, but on the plus side, it does make them excellent watchdogs.
+These curly-headed fellows are bursting with energy, and so need lots of playtimes, exercise and mental stimulation too.
+Because of the way these dogs have been bred (to retrieve), they make very well-mannered and polite pets and are relatively easy to train.
+These dogs can be fairly yappy at times, as they will bark for virtually any reason, but on the plus side, it does make them excellent watchdogs.
 American Water Spaniel's are also an extremely friendly breed, and their one greatest desire is to please their ‘hoomans’, whether that be running around in the garden, or sitting on the lap of their owners after a hard day’s play, they are great companions.
-This friendship however, must be preserved, as these doggies are prone to separation anxiety (they just love us too much!), so it’s vital to make sure they receive lots of love and physical activity.
+This friendship, however, must be preserved, as these dogs are prone to separation anxiety (they just love us too much!), so it’s vital to make sure they receive lots of love and physical activity.

-As the name might suggest, these doggies have a true love of water, and were originally bred as hunting dogs, specialising in retrieving waterfowl.
-Their water-resistant double coats coupled with very high energy, made them perfect for this kind of activity and made them natural ‘paw-lympic’ swimmers.
-The breed came about during the mid 1800’s and ancestors could include the curly-coated retriever, the Field Spaniel, and the extinct English Water Spaniel.
+As the name might suggest, these dogs have a true love of water, and were originally bred as hunting dogs, specialising in retrieving waterfowl.
+Their water-resistant double coats coupled with very high energy made them perfect for this kind of activity and made them natural ‘paw-lympic’ swimmers.
+The breed came about during the mid-1800s and ancestors could include the curly-coated retriever, the Field Spaniel, and the extinct English Water Spaniel.
 The theme of extinction also carries on with the American Water Spaniel Breed, as there are currently less than 3,000 left in the world (whine), making them an extremely rare dog, with waiting lists for puppies starting from several months to way over a year.